 We have several issued patents and pending patent applications, some of which may ultimately be abandoned if we determine that the cost of prosecution or maintenance does not justify the utility of receiving the patent.
-None of these patents has been litigated and we are not licensing any of the patents, and we do not believe that any individual patent or patent application is material to our business.
+None of these patents has been litigated and we do not believe that any individual patent or patent application is material to our business.
 Their importance to our business is uncertain and there are no guarantees that any of the patents will serve as protection for our technology or market in the United States or any other country in which an application has been filed.